Skip to Content

 Intestate Succession: What Happens Without a Will?

-In South Dakota, intestate succession laws govern how an estate is divided when a person passes away without a will.
-The distribution of assets among the deceased person's closest relatives is decided by these laws.
+In South Dakota, intestate succession laws determine how an estate is divided when someone passes away without a will.
+The distribution of assets among the deceased person's closest relatives follows state law.

 Understanding the Costs of Probate in South Dakota

-The costs associated with probate in South Dakota can vary depending on the size and complexity of the estate.
-Some of the expenses involved include court filing fees, appraisal fees, attorney fees, executor fees, and other miscellaneous costs.
-The court filing fees can also vary depending on the type of probate proceeding.
-Additionally, there may be fees for issuing common certificates that are required during the probate process.
+The costs associated with probate in South Dakota depend on the size and complexity of the estate.
+Fees may include court filing costs, appraisal fees, attorney fees, executor compensation, and other related expenses.
+The type of probate proceeding also impacts court filing fees, and some proceedings require additional certificates or documentation.

 Strategies for Avoiding Probate in South Dakota